falkoschumann/wumpus/README.md

 ## Stories

-### Show Instructions

--   Optional show instructions at start.

 ### Start Game

+-   Optional show instructions at first start.
 -   Create cave with 20 rooms each with 3 tunnels leading to other rooms (dodecahedron).
 -   Place items without crossovers: